bhargav-ds1/BlogSummarizer/README.md

 along with arguments for the query_engine (aka, the summarizer which uses the LLM to generate summaries based on a strategy).

+Similarly, the testing module of the project also depends on a LLM to evaluate the responses.
+Usually, a different LLM other than the one used for generating responses is used for evaluation.
+The config_test.py file in the Tests package provides the configuration required for conducting the tests/evaluation.

 ## Examples

 **Example streamlit UI**
 ![](https://github.com/bhargav-ds1/BlogSummarizer/blob/main/Examples/streamlit_UI.png)
 **Example Phoenix observability UI**